Gene Johnson: A Conscience for SC Johnson, a Champion for Children’s Education

 At a company celebration in 2000, fourth-generation leader Sam Johnson described his wife, Gene Johnson, saying that she was the glue that held the family together.
 "She loves birds, rocks, animals, crossword puzzles and, of course, children," Sam said.
 "She is sensitive and thoughtful of others.
 She nurtures her friendships.
-She is a great organiser and an honest adviser.
+She's a great organizer and an honest adviser.
 Gene in many ways has been a true conscience for this company."

 It was a wonderful portrait of a remarkable woman who was at the heart of SC Johnson for generations until she passed away in 2018.